Sahibjeetpalsingh/Weather-Classification/README.md

     C --> V["visualizations.R\nBoxplots · Heatmaps · Radar · Dashboards"]
 ```

+Each module has a specific job. `data_fetch.R` handles the messy reality of working with a public API — pagination, unit conversion, retry logic, regional bounding boxes. `classify_energy.R` runs the same scoring logic from the browser, but at scale. `analysis.R` is where the rules are put under pressure.

 | Module | Purpose |
 |:---|:---|
 | `classify_energy.R` | Batch scoring, confidence logic, export |